 This course is designed for graduate students who teach or intend to teach.
 Topics include developing a teaching philosophy, constructing a syllabus, using student demographics and learning styles in course design, managing controversial topics, incorporating active learning and critical thinking, constructing rubrics for use in testing and grading, and applying theories of learning and motivation to the classroom.
 From this foundation, students will teach during class meetings to gain experience and benefit from peer review.
 (Fall, Spring)

 GRAD 8011 | Teaching at American Colleges and Universities: Perspectives for International Students | 3.0 credits

 This course, which offers the same curriculum and pedagogy as GRAD 6001/8001, Teaching at the College or University Level, is designed for and offered to international graduate students who wish to teach at American colleges or universities.
 This course uses your unique perspectives and cultural experiences to address relevant topics.

 Students must be enrolled in a master’s or doctoral degree program.
 Pre- or Co-requisites: Completion of two graduate semesters in the United States is a prerequisite for this course.

 GRAD 6000/8000 | Creating Best Classroom Practices Using Psychological Theories | 3.0 credits

 This course offers students who teach, either alone or as TAs, an opportunity to explore the creation of effective classroom practices.
-Whether designing a course, planning a syllabus, or creating materials for class, teachers want to use evidence-based best practices to maximize the effectiveness of their teaching and the students' learning.
+Whether designing a course, planning a syllabus, or creating materials for class, teachers want to use evidence-based best practices to maximize the effectiveness of their teaching and the student's learning.
 This course covers established psychological theories in the areas of learning, memory, and motivation to assist teachers in finding the best practices for their classrooms.
-Theorists include, but are not limited to, Pavlov, Watson, Thorndike, Skinner, Piaget, as well as contemporary contributors to the fields.
+Theorists include but are not limited to, Pavlov, Watson, Thorndike, Skinner, and Piaget, as well as contemporary contributors to the fields.